 Did you know that the Chinese New Year occurs on the first day of theChinese lunar-solar calendar?
 The celebration lasts until the 15th day (which is also the day of the Lantern Festival).
 The date of Chinese New Year moves each year, but always land between January 21st and February 20th.
-This year, in 2021, it falls on February 12th, and marks the "Year of the Ox".
+This year, in 2024, it falls on February 10, and marks the "Year of the Dragon".

 How is it usually celebrated?
 By putting up decorations, eating a special dinner with family on New Year's Eve (the Chinese New Year's Eve meal is the most important dinner of the year), firecrackers and fireworks, and giving red envelopes and other gifts.
 Typically, in past years, families gather at a designated relative's house for dinner, but these days, we can gather and have a special dinner with our immediate families in our home, or have an online meet-up with our extended family.
 What a special time!